kyma-project/kyma/docs/operation-guides/troubleshoot-03-installation-troubleshooting.md

 If the installation is successful but a component does not behave in the expected way, inspect Helm releases for more details on all of the installed components.

-Run this command to list all of the available Helm releases:
+Run this command to list all available Helm releases:

 ```bash
 helm list --all-namespaces --all